Prompt Responses

 Why Are Mobility Aids Important?

-A mobility device may help you feel more independent if you’re having problems retaining your balance, decreasing the pressure on your lower extremities, or maintaining good posture because of mobility concerns.
+A mobility device may help you feel more independent if you have problems retaining your balance, decreasing the pressure on your lower extremities, or maintaining good posture due to mobility concerns.

 What Do Older People Use To Help Them Walk?